-It’s 100% Summer out there.
-June 21st arrived last week and let us all know that the sun is here to stay.
-The radio is already saturated with old school summer hits (and misses), many of which I’m happy to leave in the past.
-I won’t hesitate to keep Mr. Marley & the Wailers on repeat, though.
+It's 100% Summer out there.
+The summer solstice arrived last week and let us all know that the sun is here to stay.
+The radio is already saturated with old school summer hits (and misses), many of which I'm happy to leave in the past.
+I won't hesitate to keep Mr. Marley & the Wailers on repeat, though.

-I’d started blogging in late August last year, so I missed so the opportunity to share all my favourite Summer recipes with you.
-And, since the sun in shining, I won’t keep you too long with my ramblings!
+I'd started blogging in late August last year, so I missed so the opportunity to share all my favourite summer recipes with you.
+And, since the sun in shining, I won't keep you too long with my ramblings.
+Let me tell you all about these delicious vegan blueberry chai creamsicles!

 - 400 ml can of full fat coconut milk